 One of the main sources of flooding in the study area is from the River Mole and its tributary, Gatwick Stream.
-Fluvial flooding generally occurs concurrently with surface water flooding and sewer flooding as a response to constrictions within the drainage systems.
-The development of the study area since the 1950's, has led to the culverting of many watercourses, with some being undersized and others being prone to blockage.
-During heavy rainfall the presence of drainage constrictions in culverted watercourses can cause water to back up and overtop the channel or pond in an area.
+Fluvial flooding generally occurs concurrently with surface water flooding and sewer flooding as a response to constrictions within the drainage systems13.
+Development across the study area since the 1950's has led to the culverting of many watercourses, with some being undersized and others being prone to blockage.
+During heavy rainfall the presence of drainage constrictions in culverted watercourses can cause water to back up and overtop the channel or pond in an area6.

-Crawley is highlighted as the area most at risk from fluvial flooding.
+Crawley is highlighted as the area most at risk from fluvial flooding in West Sussex, which has been identified by West Sussex County Council within their Local Flood Risk Management Strategy (2013).
 The key neighbourhoods at fluvial flood risk, and the source, are summarised in Table 6-2.